What you'll find on this page

 It's normal to feel anxious, but know that you're not alone.

-Understanding what to expect after surgery and how to care for your child may help you manage your own feelings as well as theirs.
+Understanding what to expect after surgery and how to care for your child will help you manage your own feelings as well as theirs.

 After your child's procedure